-So, this feisty lawyer put Jesus to the test, and in answer to his question, He tells the parable of the Good Samaritan, as we commonly call it, and the parable culminates in the Lord asking this feisty lawyer a question, "Which of these three, do you think, proved to be a neighbor to the man who fell among the robbers (v.
-36)?"
-That's a great question, especially for us to consider this morning.
+So, this feisty lawyer put Jesus to the test, and in answer to his question, He tells the parable of the Good Samaritan, as we commonly call it, and the parable ends with the Savior asking this feisty lawyer a question, "Which of these three, do you think, proved to be a neighbor to the man who fell among the robbers" (v.
+36)?
+That's a great question, a great question for us to consider this morning.